maram-9/toDoList-react/README.md

 # To do List in React
 Hello!
-It's a very simple aplication based on HTML,CSS,JS and BEM, created as part of a youcode course and skills exercises.
+It's a very simple aplication created as part of a youcode course and skills exercises.
-You can mark them if you've done and removed them.
-At the top of the application there is navigation, where you will find a list of tasks and information about the author.
+You can mark task if you've done and removed them.
+At the top of the application there is navigation, where you will find a list of tasks and information about the author or simple pressing the button "zadania" and go to tasks.

 # Demo
 https://maram-9.github.io/toDoList-react/